domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 > [!NOTE]
-> This dictates the sort order **before** actions are grouped and transformed into the Swagger format.
+> This dictates the sort order **before** actions are grouped and transformed into the OpenAPI format.
 Therefore it affects the ordering
-> of groups (i.e. Swagger "PathItems"), **and** the ordering of operations within a group, in the Swagger output.
+> of groups (i.e. OpenAPI "PathItems"), **and** the ordering of operations within a group, in the OpenAPI document that is output.

 ## Customize Schema Ids

-If the generator encounters complex parameter or response types, it will generate a corresponding JSON Schema, add it to the global
+If the generator encounters complex parameter or response types, it will generate a corresponding JSON schema, add it to the global
 `components:schemas` dictionary, and reference it from the operation description by unique Id.
 For example, if you have an action
 that returns a `Product` type, then the generated schema will be referenced as follows: